miguelalarcos/simple-binding/README.md

 ```

 Note: (future) Instead of extend from *BaseReactive* you can extend from [*soop.Base*](https://github.com/miguelalarcos/soop), to have the persistence to Mongo.

+Issue: be careful when using {{#if ...}} because the single elements inside probably will not have the chance to bind, not the templates inside that will bind in created event.
+(The elements have the chance to bind because the template where they are is rendered).

 TODO:
 -----